MichalBliznak/CodeDesigner/trunk/readme_src.txt

 	- Loop Case algorithm (C, C++)
 	- Else-If algorithm (C, C++, Python)

+Other features:
+- Reverse source code engineering plugin (C, C++, Python)

 Requirements:
 -------------

-- CodeDesigner is based on wxWidgets toolkit (www.wxwidgets.org) and can be built using 2.8.x version.
+- CodeDesigner is based on wxWidgets toolkit (www.wxwidgets.org) and can be built using both 2.8.x and 2.9.x versions (monolithic builds of wxWidgets 2.8.x and wx.2.9.x libraries are supported only).
-  Note that wxWidgets 2.9.x and higher is NOT supported.
 - Python interpreter must be available (the application's build number is created by using simple python script).
 - CodeLite (www.codelite.org) IDE with MinGW C++ compiler or MS Visual Studio 2005/2008 (Express)